 Wild N’ Wacky Wednesday Champions in addition to Ternullo (LC) were Bill Reiman in the Super X-cars and Brad Voglesong in the X-cars.
 Voglesong became the 1st 3-time Champion in X-car history and also set a new Career Wins mark with 29 after his 7 victories in 2013, the best season total of his career.
 He also won the Saturday Showdown XC championship.
 He announced his retirement at season’s end.
 Anthony Marvin , son of former SK Modified driver Bert Marvin, became the youngest track champion ever by sweeping both the Wednesday and Saturday Showdown titles in the Bandolero division at 9 years old.
 Jon Porter was the Super X-car Saturday Showdown championship.

 2013 saw the return of Street Stock competitor Steve Barrett from deployment overseas for military service.
 Barrett left midway through the previous season, destroying his racecar in his last race.
 While away, Steve’s wife Teresa, track official Julie Winsor & her husband Jeff spearheaded a collective effort from the racing community to raise money to build Barrett a new racecar.
-Amazingly, especially in this age of social media where so much information is readily available instantenously, the secret was kept from Barrett for months until the Speedbowl held a special pre-race ceremony celebrating his safe return home on May 4, 2013.
+Amazingly, the secret was kept from Barrett for months until the Speedbowl held a special pre-race ceremony celebrating his safe return home on May 4, 2013.
 Several gift presentations were made with the big reveal of his new racecar at the conclusion.
 It was one of the more heartwarming moments in Speedbowl history and one of the best examples of the Speedbowl racing community working together off the track for a common goal.

 Off the track, foreclosure proceedings were once again initiated against the Speedbowl, this time by Rocky Arbitell and Peter Borelli who were the main parties that helped owner/operator Terry Eames avoid a similar foreclosure auction initiated by Washington Mutual Bank back in 2007.
 Throughout the season, both parties were quoted as stating they felt the ownership financial issues would be resolved and the facility would continue to operate as a race track.
 In November, an auction date of October 18, 2014 was eventually set, ensuring the 2014 season was safe, but with the track’s long-term future still in jeopardy.